RetroUnreal/DRTracker/README.md

 Early version, let me know any bugs.
 Only tested with Mage and having one of my Rogue friends sap, which triggered my Poly DR correctly.

 Needs to be your current target/focus to work.
 Doesn't track anything else.
 Blame the shitty CLEU on epoch...
+Although untargeting and retargeting a player you DR'd on should keep the DR.

 With "/drt icons" turned ON (default) it will show all your classes DR Categories in the Target/Focus DR Frames with a green border if there is no DR, a yellow border for the first DR and a red border for the third DR and on